AxlThunder/HydroThunderPC_QoLTool/README.md

 It is designed primarily for the Eurocom 2001 release(the one that's less than 70mb and has like 3-4 files).
 As of the current verison, it can detect the Midway Arcade Treasures Deluxe Edition version, but it can only apply the Throttle Fix to it.

+Hydro Thunder community Discord server, as this is where testing is done for future public builds, and where i post about what i'm working on: https://discord.gg/yxKT6EP

 **NOTE: This tool takes the EXE modification approach to patching.
 There is currently no injection based option, but I plan to make one available in the future.
 It's simply me doing my best with what I know.**

 You can choose which patches you want, or hit "Apply all" on the relevant pages.
 A copy of your EXE is made automatically before any patching is done.